zeusdeux/jimmy/Readme.md

     - build `<Link></Link>` array
     - build `<Route />` array
 4. Render a map from react router route to `index.html` string for that route
-5. Write `App/Main.js` down to disk
-6. Render all `index.html` files for all routes.
+5. Render all `index.html` files for all routes.
 They are generated from `index.default.js` found in the root of this project.
-7. Generate js and css bundles using `App/Main.js` as entry for webpack and put 'em in `/public/assets`.
+6. Generate js and css bundles using `App/Main.js` as entry for webpack and put 'em in `/public/assets`.
    The config file used for this is `webpack.static.config.js` in the root of this project.

 And you're done!